etesync/etesync-dav/README.md

 The package `etesync-dav` is [available on AUR](https://aur.archlinux.org/packages/etesync-dav/).

+## Windows systems

+A working python3 installation is required.
+Python for windows is available [here](https://www.python.org/downloads/windows).

 # Configuration and running

 If you are self-hosting the EteSync server, you will need to set the